suixinsuo/olympus-protocol/docs/Using Components.md

 a) It deploys and configures all required contracts each test run (which takes time).
 b) It can be run with a valid private key onto any configured network.
 You can check the command we created npm run `testKovan` in `package.json`.

-In our case, it takes a long time to deploy all contracts, many of which are most of the time not required for a specific test case.
-In order to optimize it, we have created the suite concept, one attribute that will allow us to select which kind of contracts we want to deploy.
+In our case, it takes a long time to deploy all contracts, many of which are not required for a specific test case.
+In order to optimize it, we have created the suite concept, one attribute that will allow us to select which contracts we want to deploy.
 You can find it at the end of the migrations file

 ```javascript
 if (flags.suite && typeof eval(`deploy${flags.suite}`) === "function") {